 In response to David Craib’s quote “Design should never say, Look at me!
 It should always say, Look at this!” the most irrefutable thing was to raise the common leisure zone to the top of the house.
 The terrace is morphed into an observation deck as it captures a snap of the hills.

 The canopy of trees from the green belt gives an illusion of an infinite green to the terrace garden.
-It is this introduction of raw greens that makes the swimming pool sensual and it becomes a part of something more than physical activity.
+It is this introduction of raw greens that makes the swimming pool sensual and it becomes a part of something more than a physical activity.

 The ground floor plan is a drama between three zones.
 It grades from public space like the great room and living area ambiguously interlocked with semi-private areas of the kitchen, dining lounge and family lounge that finally meets the private bedrooms at the rear end.